Waltuhs/InterestingSubClasses/README.md

   light_technician_description: 'A Guard with the ability to turn off lights in the next 5 or less rooms'
   light_technician_ability_description: 'Press ALT to be able to turn off lights in your current room with a 200 second cooldown'
   light_technician_ability_cooldown: 'ability under cooldown %n% default cooldown = 120 seconds'
+  s_c_p1058_role_name: 'SCP-1058'
+  s_c_p1058_description: 'A ClassD which possesses uncontrollable invisibility'
+  s_c_p1058_invisible_message: 'You''re invisible!
+Remaining invisibility time: %time% seconds'
+  telekinetic_dboy_role_name: 'Telekinetic Dboy'
+  telekinetic_dboy_description: 'A Dboy that can open a door at any range'
+  telekinetic_dboy_ability_description: 'Look at a door button and press alt to open it aslong as you have a keycard to open the door if needed and it isnt locked'
+  telekinetic_dboy_ability_denied: 'Access Denied'
 ```

 ### SetSubClass command